Justice Against Sponsors of Terrorism Act: Passage, veto, and override

+The Halberstam v.
+Welch framework

+In adopting JASTA, Congress followed the seminal D.C.
+Circuit case on aiding and abetting liability in civil suits, Halberstam v.
+Welch.
+According to Halberstam, aiding and abetting liability includes the following 3 elements: (1) the party whom the defendant aids must perform a wrongful act that causes an injury; (2) the defendant must be generally aware of his role as part of an overall illegal or tortious activity at the time that he provides the assistance; and (3) the defendant must knowingly and substantially assist the principal violation.

+As established by the D.C.
+Circuit in Halberstam, liability often turns on the third element, and specifically determining how much assistance constitutes "substantial assistance."
+To establish this element, and following the Restatement (Second) of Torts, the court provides six factors which may be considered: (1) the nature of the act encouraged; (2) the amount of assistance given by the defendant; (3) his presence or absence at the time of the tort; (4) his relation to the tortfeasor; (5) his state of mind; and (6) the duration of the assistance provided.
+The court further argued that foreseeability is not a hard line to establish liability for aiding and abetting torts.

 Predicted impact

-U.S.–Saudi Arabia relationship
+United States–Saudi Arabia relationship

 In the lead-up to the passage of JASTA, Saudi Arabia worked hard to oppose the legislation.
 When the bill was introduced, the Saudi government "threatened" to sell up to $750 billion in United States Treasury securities and other U.S. assets if the bill is passed.
 A number of independent economic analysts told the New York Times that Saudi Arabia would be unlikely to follow through on such threats, "saying that such a sell-off would be difficult to execute and would end up crippling the kingdom's economy".
 There is no evidence that the Saudis ever followed through on these threats.

 An official at Saudi Arabia's Ministry of Foreign Affairs told the state-run Saudi Press Agency on September 29, 2016, that the U.S. Congress must correct the 9/11 bill to avoid "serious unintended consequences", adding the law is of "great concern" to the Kingdom.